 Buying Or Selling Real Estate After It Is Conveyed

-There is almost nothing in real estate that is straightforward.
-Even the most basic transactions have a snag with the title or something in the closing process that throws you a curveball.
-This is only heightened if the previous owner passes away.
+More often than not, real estate transactions can get tricky, especially if you’re purchasing a property where the previous owner has passed away.
 Conveying ownership in this scenario can tack on several months to the process and engulf your business if you let it.
 On the flip side many prospective buyers know this and are not willing to follow through thus leaving the buyer pool reduced.
 Understanding how real estate is conveyed upon death can give you a definite leg up on your competition, or help protect a personal asset you are holding.
 Here are some scenarios to help determine how a piece of real estate is conveyed upon death.

-- Trusts: A trust is a popular planning alternative for those looking to avoid probate.
-How they work is the descendant gives the property to a trustee upon death.
-The trust has a fiduciary arrangement to hold the assets without having to deal with the drawn out process of probate.
+- Trusts: A “trust”is another popular estate planning option for those looking to avoid probate.
+Essentially an individual or “Grantor” puts ownership of a property into a trust and names a “Trustee”.
+Should the grantor pass away, the Trustee facilitates the sale and handling of the property should.
 There are numerous ways for the property to go into trust as well as numerous types of trusts.
-If the property is held in an irrevocable trust, it may not be considered part of the taxable estate, so it will reduce the owner’s tax obligation.
+For example, if the property is held in an irrevocable trust, it may not be considered part of the taxable estate, so it will reduce the owner’s tax obligation.
 Selling a property in a trust is a bit tricky, but certainly not as difficult as it may appear.
 The person that inherits the property must work with the trustee to sell.
 The trustee is the one who actually conducts the sale.
 Upon the sale the trustee will transfer the title to the seller, who can then transfer it to the new owner.
-As obvious as it may sound, whatever side of the transaction you are on it is essential to have a good real estate attorney on your side who can decipher the necessary paperwork and steps required.

 - Joint Ownership With Right Of Survivorship: The passing of a property owner doesn’t necessarily have to trigger a sale.
-There are many cases of a husband and wife owning equal shares of the property.
+There are many cases where husband and wife own equal shares in a piece of real estate.
 They go on the mortgage application and title as joint owners.
-When one passes away, the surviving owner immediately inherits their percentage of ownership.
+If one of the individuals passes away, the surviving owner immediately inherits their partner’s percentage of ownership.
 They now own the property solely and are free to do with it what they please.
 It is important to note that the will and any trusts may need to be modified, or updated, to reflect the change in ownership.

 - Estates: If multiple people own a property and die simultaneously each share of their ownership would go to into their own estate.
 At this point each share of the property would follow guidelines set in the individuals will.
 That means the individual could designate their own beneficiaries to inherit their portion of the property.
 This can usually be worked out when a spouse passes away, but is much more complicated if the property is owned by working partners, or friends.
 In this event, there is usually plenty of legal red tape and it is not uncommon for a property to sit for months, even years before a settlement is made.